 Does the Beagle and Boxer mix have a thick coat?

 Neither the Boxer nor the Beagle has a thick coat, so the Bogel is unlikely to have this feature.
-The coat of a Beagle Box tends to be sleek, short, and smooth, with a dense texture.
+His coat tends to be sleek, short, and smooth, with a dense texture.

-Colors vary from parti/tricolor, black, white, tan, brown, fawn, black and tan, brown and black, and black and white.
+Coat colors vary from parti/tricolor, black, white, tan, brown, fawn, black, and tan, brown and black, and black and white.

-When it comes to its temperament, the Boggle has a good mix of the personalities of the Beagle and the Boxer.
+When it comes to its temperament, this crossbreed has a good mix of the personalities of the Beagle and the Boxer.

-These hybrids have a high sense of loyalty towards their family, so expect the Bogle to stick to your side whenever possible.
-It has a friendly, gentle demeanor and enjoys being around a lot of people.
+The Beagle Box has a high sense of loyalty towards their family, so expect him to stick to your side whenever possible.
+He has a friendly, gentle demeanor and enjoys being around a lot of people.

-You may discover that your Beagle-Boxer hybrid likes to jump on people as a greeting, but, with the right training, this habit can be nipped in the bud.
+You may discover that your Bogle likes to jump on people as a greeting, but, with the right training, this habit can be nipped in the bud.

-Every dog breed possesses both good and bad traits, so it is essential to train your Bogle at a young age.
+Every breed possesses both good and bad traits, so it is essential to train your Beagle-Boxer hybrid at a young age.
 Proper training will help it become a well-mannered member of the family.

-Some Boxels may be prone to aggressive behavior because of their Boxer ancestry.
-At a young age, Boggle dogs should be included in socialization opportunities to foster good relationships with all members of the family and to temper his restlessness and distrust of strangers.
+They may be prone to aggressive behavior because of their Boxer ancestry.
+At a young age, these dogs should be included in socialization opportunities to foster good relationships with all members of the family and to temper his restlessness and distrust of strangers.